Skip to main content

 Test your current broadband speed

-If you want to know how fast your current broadband connection is, then take our quick broadband speed test.
-This will give you a clearer idea of how long each of the files listed above will take to download in your home.
+If you want to know how fast your broadband connection is, take our quick speed test.
+This will give you a clearer idea of how long each file listed above will take to download in your home.

-After taking the test, Uswitch will then show you a range of broadband deals that are available in your area.
+After taking the test, Uswitch will show you a range of broadband deals available in your area.
 If you're unhappy with the speed you're receiving, you could get a much better internet speed for you and your household by switching to a new service.

 How to increase your download speed